 The Whole Gritty City

 The Whole Gritty City is a unique, fascinating window into the little-known world of New Orleans school marching bands.
-The documentary is a dramatic, music-filled story of children struggling to reach adulthood in one of America s most impoverished and violent cities.
-The film follows kids in three bands as the directors get them ready to perform in the Mardi Gras parades, and teach them to succeed and to survive.
+This dramatic, music-filled documentary follows kids in three bands as the directors get them ready to perform in the Mardi Gras parades, and teach them to succeed and to survive.
 Navigating the urban minefield through moments of setback, loss, discovery, and triumph, these children and their adult leaders reveal the power and resilience of a culture.
-A 2016 ALA Notable Video.
+A 2016 ALA Notable Video, it was broadcast nationally as a CBS News Special hosted by Wynton Marsalis.
+Available on AppleTV, Roku, Vimeo, Kweli TV, Qello Concerts, VHXTV, Tubi, GuideDoc and DVD.

 A film by Richard Barber and Andre Lambertson